 That’s what they did.
 The Lutes endured a marathon paddle from Seattle’s Union Bay to Tacoma’s Point Defiance—an estimated 45 miles.
 It took more than 15 hours to complete, in the chill of a mid-December day.

-Pacific Lutheran rowers who were on the working end of those oars will gather and celebrate the 50th anniversary of the “Rowdown” on June 20-22.
-Part of the festivities will be an afternoon boat trip tracing the route they rowed in 1967, with one difference.
+Pacific Lutheran rowers who were on the working end of those oars will gathered to celebrate the 50th anniversary of the “Rowdown” on June 20-22.
+Part of the festivities featured an afternoon boat trip tracing the route they rowed in 1967, with one difference.
 It will be aboard a 75-foot powerboat rather than a rowing shell.